HealthCorps: Extracurricular activities

 In addition to teaching in classrooms, coordinators encourage learning by other activities.
 They plan and participate in schoolwide and community extracurricular activities such as health fairs, walking contests, staff development seminars, gardening, food demonstrations, service projects and after-school clubs (e.g. cooking, fitness and youth empowerment).
 HealthCorps activities challenge students to share the knowledge and skills they have learned with their friends, families and communities and to change their world for the better.
 School and community-wide activities are interspersed throughout the school year as a part of the HealthCorps experience to enhance lessons taught in the classroom.

 Programming enhancements

 In fall 2012, in response to requests from educators for training in the curriculum, HealthCorps piloted a staff training program called HealthCorps University in California with the Sacramento Unified School District.
 The program was chosen as one of 12 to receive pro bono consulting services to affirm its efficacy as a part of the Morgan Stanley Strategy Challenge.

-Each HealthCorps Living Lab also partners with mission-aligned organizations on a local level such as MD Anderson Cancer Institute’s ASPIRE Program (Houston, Texas, 2013–2016) and The Sacramento Food Bank (Sacramento, CA, 2010).